utsuk-initiative1/playwright-generic-framework/Playwright/mobile/README.md

-# Mobile Automation with Appium
+# Mobile Automation Framework

-This directory contains the mobile automation framework that integrates Appium with your existing Playwright framework.
-It provides comprehensive mobile testing capabilities for both Android and iOS platforms.
+A comprehensive mobile automation framework built with Appium, WebDriverIO, and TypeScript.
+This framework provides robust testing capabilities for both Android and iOS mobile applications.

 ## 🚀 Features